shpilson/react-todo/README.md

 # react-todo
-To ddo List on ReactJS
+To do List on ReactJS